URL42/web-scraper-ACE-prompt/README.md

 A sandbox of agent prototypes that call the OpenAI API alongside Playwright, Streamlit, and assorted helper scripts.
 The code base currently contains:

-- `smart_scraper_app2.py` — Variant for iterating on tool-calling prompts without the UI baggage.
-- `browser_agent.py` — Voice-enabled browsing agent that drives Chromium with Playwright, maintains a persistent profile, and follows instructions loaded from `prompt_guidelines.json`.
+- `browser_agent.py` — Streamlit browsing agent that drives Chromium with Playwright, maintains a persistent profile, and follows instructions loaded from `prompt_guidelines.json`.
 - `watch_scraper_bot.py` — Task runner that watches the `scrapes/` folder and summarizes new captures to `summaries/`.
 - `simple_agent.py` — Minimal example of calling the Responses API and logging outputs.
 - `ace.py` + `playbook.json` — Lightweight ACE (Generator/Reflector/Curator) loop with guardrails-backed self-learning.